 IV.
-The number of students who would need to be relocated as a result of the closure 44 K-6 students, who have pre-registered would be relocated to either Lamont Elementary, Mundare School or A.L.
+The number of students who would need to be relocated as a result of the closure

+Forty-four K-6 students, who have pre-registered would be relocated to either Lamont Elementary, Mundare School or A.L.
 Horton School.
+If the recommendation is approved, the returning student registration process will be re-opened to all families with children registered at Andrew School for the 2023-24 school year.
+This will allow the option to request a non-designated/school of choice instead of the newly designated school, with acceptance based on available space.